How to Achieve 60FPS Animations in React Native

 Nice and smooth animations are a crucial part of the success of your app.
 But, when done incorrectly, they can seriously damage your product by slowing it down.
 In this article, we describe some useful practices to achieve smooth 60FPS animations in React Native with no harm to the speed of your app.

 - Picking the right external libraries for your app

 Be sure to check them out.
 Now let’s move to the main topic.

-Mobile users are used to smooth and well-designed interfaces that quickly respond to their interactions and provide prompt visual feedback. ’ve explained in this article As a result, applications have to register a lot of animations in many places that will have to run while other work is happening.
+Mobile users are used to smooth and well-designed interfaces that quickly respond to their interactions and provide prompt visual feedback.
+As a result, applications have to register a lot of animations in many places that will have to run while other work is happening.

 With React Native, this story is a bit different.
 If you do not think about your animations top-down beforehand and choose the right tools to tackle this challenge, you’re on the best way to run into dropped frames sooner or later.

 In today’s world of a sea of applications, providing smooth and interactive UI might be one of your only ways to win over customers that are looking to choose the app to go.

 If your application fails to provide a responsive interface that works well with the user interactions (such as gestures), it may affect the new customers and decrease the ROI and user sentiment.

-Mobile users like the interfaces that follow them along and look top-notch, so ensuring the animations are always running smoothly is a fundamental part of buildingsuch experience.
+Mobile users like the interfaces that follow them along and look top-notch, so ensuring the animations are always running smoothly is a fundamental part of building such an experience.